krei-se/droidfor.ge/README.md

 # Static path for SD-Cards

-If you want the users SD-Card to be found in a fixed path you can use e2fstools to format the card with a fixed UUID like this:
+If you want the users SD-Card to be found in a fixed path you can use exfatlabel from exfatprogs to format the card with a fixed UUID like this:

+    $sdcardDevicePart is f.e. /dev/sdb1 or /dev/mmbblk0p1

-    root@linux:~# apt install dosfstools mtools
+    root@linux:~# apt install exfatprogs
-    root@linux:~# fatlabel /dev/$sdcardDevice "
+    root@linux:~# exfatlabel /dev/$sdcardDevicePart 512GB-SD
+    root@linux:~# exfatlabel /dev/$sdcardDevicePart -i 0x12340512
+    root@linux:~# lsblk --fs
+    NAME   FSTYPE FSVER LABEL UUID                                 FSAVAIL FSUSE% MOUNTPOINTS sdb
+    └─sdb1 exfat  1.0   512GB-SD 1234-0512

+This will set the drives label NAME to "512GB-SD" and the UUID to 1234-0512.
+I recommend using the uid of the user the device will be provisioned to as the first part and the GB-size as the second.

+You can then access the external-sd in a reproducible manner, like `/storage/1234-0512` on the phone. exfatprogs is also available for android in termux if you want to do it there, you can even set this up as a script, take the 300-termux-setup as a template on how to automatically do termux commands via adb.

 ## App Files